Practice considerations: Manage your architecture firm’s risk during COVID-19

 6. Creative re-staffing of projects

-- You should anticipate that a certain percentage of projects will be terminated or suspended and plan accordingly with regard to staffing projects.
+- A certain percentage of projects may have been terminated or suspended and you should plan accordingly with regard to staffing projects.
 You may need to consider creative ways to temporarily re-staff projects.
 As an example, if one project is suspended but another is accelerated, you can consider shuffling around employees to meet the short-term needs of those accelerated projects.
+You also may need to make individual accommodations based upon a person’s personal or health issues, which may require re-staffing or reassignment.

 - Despite the industry-wide slowdown, certain sectors of the industry are predicted to overperform the overall market for 2020, (e.g. healthcare and public safety projects) creating a likely scenario that some firms will see their workloads increase (or at least not decrease) depending on the nature of their practice.
 In some cases that workload may even outpace a firm’s capabilities.
 Given the uncertain economic times, however, those fortunate firms may be reluctant to add additional employees.
 As a result, there is a potential opportunity for firms looking to keep their underused staff if they can connect with firms that have excess work.
 In response, the AIA is leveraging its existing AIA Career Center Jobs Board to provide a free platform for firms in need of additional capacity to fulfill increased workload to connect with those firms experiencing a decreased workload.
 To access the Career Center, please go to AIA Career Center2.
-To the extent firms are able to connect, AIA Contract Documents publishes a number of documents that may be useful in structuring the firms’ relationship with one another.
+To the extent firms are able to connect with each other, AIA Contract Documents publishes a number of documents that may be useful in structuring the firms’ relationship with one another.
+You can also reference this article entitled How firms can join forces during challenging economic times, which discusses some options to consider.

 7. Project-type specific analysis

-- Health care projects, for example, might be accelerated – you will need to evaluate how to balance government guidelines and safety protocols with productivity requirements in these situations.
+- Health care projects, for example, might have been accelerated – you will need to evaluate how to balance government guidelines and safety protocols with productivity requirements in these situations.

 - For bigger, more complicated projects where your client has a large team of decision makers, it may be difficult to collect all the decision makers together during this pandemic.
 Therefore, you might consider asking whether it is possible to communicate with a limited subset of contacts to minimize response time.